Avunu Valliddaru Ista Paddaru!: Plot

 Morampudi Anil Sai Kumar is a well-educated but unemployed youth who comes to the city in search of a job.
 After attending a hundred interviews, he is offered a night watchman job by an employer who is impressed by Anil's honesty and dignity of labour.
-Anil starts looking for a room to stay in a nearby colony.
+Anil starts looking for accommodation in a nearby colony.
 Satyanandam stays in the colony and takes care of a house of his friend living in America, collecting rent for him.
 Swathi stays in that house and works in a software firm.
 Satyanandam is interested in collecting a second rent for himself and offers the house to Anil on the condition that he can stay there only during the day, without Swathi's knowledge.
 Anil agrees and moves into the house.
-Anil is impressed by the way the room is decorated and artfully arranged and understands that the lady staying there has a very good taste.
+Anil is impressed by the way the room is decorated and artfully arranged and understands that the woman living there has a very good taste.

 The colony is full of comical characters very typical of Vamsy's films.
 Satyanandam is a miser trying to make money by what ever means he can.
 His crazy brother-in-law keeps creating trouble for him and others in the colony.
 The washer-man sells his crazy ideas to people.
 Potti Raju keeps making several attempts to start his own business but always ends up in a loss.
 The interaction of these characters with each other and the humorous situations that arise form the backbone to the movie's story line.